intellectivelab/docs.intellectivelab.com/_docs/release-notes/u4sp-release-notes.md

 - Save Search Criteria as a Saved Search, and access Saved Searches to quickly execute the search without re-entering the Search Criteria.

-Link to requirements in Confluence can be found [Requirements](https://confluence.intellective.com/display/ENG/Unity+for+SharePoint) .
+Link to requirements in Confluence can be found [here](https://confluence.intellective.com/display/ENG/Unity+for+SharePoint) .

-Link to All User Stories in Jira can be found [Jira issues](https://jira.intellective.com/issues/?jql=fixVersion%20%3D%20%22U4SP%201.0%22%20AND%20issuetype%20%3D%20story) .
+Link to All User Stories in Jira can be found [here](https://jira.intellective.com/issues/?jql=fixVersion%20%3D%20%22U4SP%201.0%22%20AND%20issuetype%20%3D%20story) .

 # Unity for SharePoint Overview